Back to the home page

 8. Check how your hard disk is called.
 It's usually either sda or, in case of a NVME SSD, nvme0n1.
 For checking, launch the application Disks (gnome-disks), which should help you to identify the disk name.
 The two black arrows in the screenshot below, are pointing to the disk name (click on the image to enlarge it):

-9. For a disk called /dev/sda, use copy/paste to transfer the following command line into the terminal:
+9. For a disk called /dev/sda, use copy/paste to transfer the following command line into the terminal (it's one long line):

 sudo efibootmgr -c -d /dev/sda -p 1 -l \\efi\\ubuntu\\grubx64.efi -L "Linux Mint"

-For a disk called /dev/nvme0n1, use copy/paste to transfer the following command line into the terminal:
+For a disk called /dev/nvme0n1, use copy/paste to transfer the following command line into the terminal (it's one long line):

 sudo efibootmgr -c -d /dev/nvme0n1 -p 1 -l \\efi\\ubuntu\\grubx64.efi -L "Linux Mint"